1and1/oneandone-cloudserver-sdk-php/docs/reference.md

 echo "Creating server...\n";
 $res = $server->create($my_server);
 // Wait for Server to Deploy
-$server->waitFor();
+echo $server->waitFor();

 // Add a New IP to the Server
 echo "Adding an IP to the server...\n";
 $res = $server->addIp();
-$new_ip = $res['ips'][1]['id'];
 ```
-You may pass in an optional `$timeout` value (in minutes) which stops the `waitFor()` method from polling after the given amount of time.  `$timeout` is only available on the `Server` class and is set to 25 minutes by default.
+You may pass in an optional `timeout` value (in minutes) which stops the `waitFor()` method from polling after the given amount of time.  `timeout` is set to 25 minutes by default.
+You may also set the `interval` value (in seconds).
+The default value for `interval` varies by class.

 # <a name="attributes"></a>Class Attributes

 When creating a new resource (Server, Image, etc) the class object will automatically parse the returned JSON response and store its unique ID for later use.
-This allows you to perform further actions on the resource without having to pass in its unique identifier every time.
+This allows you to perform further actions on the resource without having to pass its unique identifier each time.
 The ID is stored in the `id` attribute.

+In addition to the `id` attribute, you also have access to the following:
+- `first_ip`: the initial IP address assigned to your new server.
+- `first_password`: the initial password for connecting to your new server.
+- `specs`: associative array containing all attributes parsed from JSON response.

-If we extend our previous example, notice how we add a load balancer to the server's IP:
+If we extend our previous example, notice how we add a load balancer using the `first_ip` attribute:

 ```
 <?php

+require(__DIR__.'/vendor/autoload.php');

-use OneAndOne;
+use src\oneandone\OneAndOne;

 // Instantiate library with your API Token
 $client = new OneAndOne('<API-TOKEN>');